ISABELLA PELLICO

 I’m a multi-disciplinary artist based in New York City.
 I recently earned a BFA in Integrated Design from Parsons School of Design, where I developed a creative practice rooted in visual narratives.
 I’m passionate about storytelling across a variety of mediums, such as books, illustration, writing, animation and 3-D printing.
 I love bringing my characters to life the most and seeing them interact with the world.

->> Thesis Project <<
+>> Projects <<

 MY inspirations